microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/entitlementmanagement-post-assignmentrequests.md

 If successful, this method returns a 200-series response code and a new [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md) object in the response body.

-If this is an `adminAdd` request, then subsequently an [accessPackageAssignment](../resources/accesspackageassignment.md) and, if needed, an [accessPackageSubject](../resources/accesspackagesubject.md) are also created.
+If this request is an `adminAdd` or `userAdd` request, then after any approval checks an [accessPackageAssignment](../resources/accesspackageassignment.md) and, if needed, an [accessPackageSubject](../resources/accesspackagesubject.md) are also created.
 You can locate those using the query parameters when [listing accessPackageAssignments](entitlementmanagement-list-assignments.md).

 ## Examples